JackHack96/EasyEffects-Presets/README.md

    This preset is based on [Ziyad Nazem's __"Boosted"__](https://www.ziyadnazem.com/post/956431457/the-perfect-eq-settings-unmasking-the-eq) equalizer settings, which especially enhance lower frequencies

+4. **Advanced Auto Gain**
+	This preset is targeted for laptop speakers and tries to improve both lower and higher frequencies.
+It also tries to normalize the volumes in different medias like speech and music.
+More information can be found in [this](https://medium.com/@susuthapa19961227/trying-to-improve-audio-in-linux-with-pulseeffects-63f37ea5b320) blog.

 # Installation
 The `install.sh` script will try to install the presets automatically, just fire up a terminal and run the command:
 ```shell